dremio/dremio-cloud-tools/charts/dremio/README.md

 # Dremio + Kubernetes Cluster Setup

+# ⚠️ Deprecation Notice ⚠️

+***This version of the Dremio Helm chart is deprecated.*** We recommend users transition to the new [Dremio v2 Helm Chart](../dremio_v2).

+Dremio no longer maintains this Helm chart and will not perform additional improvements and bug fixes.
+The repository is kept for historical reference.

 ## Overview

 This is a Helm chart to deploy a Dremio cluster in kubernetes.
 It uses